Qubes-Community/Contents/docs/customization/dpi-scaling.md

 VMs
 ---

-The procedure for setting DPI scaling depends on the presence of the `/usr/libexec/gsd-xsettings` daemon from the `gnome-settings-daemon` package:
+The procedure for setting DPI scaling depends on the presence of the `/usr/libexec/gsd-xsettings` daemon, usually provided by the `gnome-settings-daemon` package:

-- without `/usr/libexec/gsd-xsettings` running, applications honor the Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources)
+- without `/usr/libexec/gsd-xsettings` running, applications honor the Xft.dpi` [X resource](https://en.wikipedia.org/wiki/X_resources), which we can use for scaling.
 - with `/usr/libexec/gsd-xsettings` running, applications are prevented from using the `Xft.dpi` Xresource so gnome specific commands have to used.

 Notes:
-- the official `fedora-xx` template has `gnome-settings-daemon` installed by default but `fedora-xx-minimal` doesn't.
+- the official `fedora-xx` template has `gnome-settings-daemon` installed by default while the `fedora-xx-minimal` template doesn't.
-- when testing DPI scaling with `xterm` (or more generally any glib apps) you must use a xft font:
+- DPI scaling with `xterm` (or any glib apps) requires the use of a xft font:
-   - for xterm, ctrl-right click in the terminal's windows and select TrueType fonts (make sure you have such fonts installed !)
+   - for `xterm`, ctrl-right click in the terminal's windows and select 'TrueType Fonts' (make sure you have such fonts installed).
-   - or, set the `faceName` Xresource (eg. `XTerm*faceName: DejaVu Sans Mono:size=14:antialias=true`) either with `xrdb -merge` or in a `Xresources` file (see below).
+   - or more generally, set the `faceName` Xresource (eg. `XTerm*faceName: DejaVu Sans Mono:size=14:antialias=true`).
+You may do so temporarilt with the `xrdb -merge` command, or permanently in a `Xresources` file (see section below).

-### VMs without gnome-settings-daemon (eg. 'fedora-xx-minimal' template) ###
+### VMs without gnome-settings-daemon ###

 Get the current value of `Xft.dpi`: